itpp-labs/misc-addons/web_debranding/README.rst

 6. Replaces default logo by empty image
 7. Replaces "Odoo" in Dialog Box
 8. Replaces "Odoo" in strings marked for translation.
+9. Replaces default favicon to a default one

 By default the modules replaces "Odoo" to "Software".
 To configure this open Settings\\System Parameters and modify